vraj537/PetCareHub-All-in-one-hub-for-all-your-furry-friends/README.md

 - Containerize with Docker for one-command setup
 - Expose a REST API layer for a future mobile app

 ---

-## 📄 License

-**All Rights Reserved** — Copyright (c) 2026 PetCareHub.
-See [LICENSE](LICENSE) for the full text.

-This project is **not** open-source.
-No permission is granted to copy, reproduce, redistribute, modify, or reuse this software, its source code, or any part of it — for personal, academic, or commercial purposes — without prior written permission from the copyright holder.

----

 ## 👥 Built By